TykTechnologies/tyk-pro-docker-demo/mdcb/README.md

 - API key
 - connection_string

-C) Docker-compose up -d
+C) Run The GW cluster
+`docker-compose up -d`

 7. Install & Run Tib

+A) Run the stack
-docker-compose -f docker-compose-tib.yml up -d
+`docker-compose -f docker-compose-tib.yml up -d`

+B) Modify nginx/index.html and use the right IP instead of "localhost"

+C) Modify confs/profile.json with correct
+----- `"OrgID"`
+----- `"IdentityHandlerConfig.DashboardCredential"` --- This is your User's API Key